magneticio/forklift/README.md

       title: organization
 ```

-The above configuration can also be provided in Json format.
+The above configuration can also be provided in JSON format.
 Once created, you can list Organization by running

 ```shell